An exciting approach to theoretical spectroscopy: Acknowledgement

 Workflow libraries for atomistic and electronic-structure calculations are, in principle, largely independent of the underlying code, as they implement abstract concepts such as tasks, dependencies, provenance, and execution backends~\cite{Steensen2025workflows}.
 In practice, however, the implementation of robust and efficient workflows requires a tight coupling to the specifics of each electronic-structure code, including its input parameters, output formats, error modes, and restart capabilities.
-Prominent examples include \gls{asr}~\cite{GJERDING2021110731}, which allows to create higher-level workflow layers on top of code-specific \gls{ase} calculators to define reusable workflows for ground-state and materials-property calculations, executed with MyQueue~\cite{Mortensen2020}.
+Prominent examples include \gls{asr}~\cite{GJERDING2021110731}, which enables the creation of higher-level workflow layers on top of code-specific \gls{ase} calculators, thereby defining reusable workflows for ground-state and materials-property calculations, executed with MyQueue~\cite{Mortensen2020} or TaskBlaster~\cite{Larsen2025}.
 Similarly, the Materials Project~\cite{Jain2013_MaterialsProject} software stack combines pymatgen~\cite{ONG2013314} for structured input/output handling with workflow engines such as \jobflow~\cite{jobflowPaper} and atomate2~\cite{Atomate22025}, providing automated and provenance-aware workflows primarily targeting codes like \vasp and \quantumespresso.
-Another widely used framework is AiiDA~\cite{Huber2020}, which offers a code-agnostic workflow engine and provenance model, but still relies on dedicated plugins to interface individual simulation codes in a reliable and reproducible manner. \exciting is situated within this evolving landscape, offering a rich portfolio of methodology, including the \python packages \excitingtools and \excitingworkflow, as well as interfaces to other simulation codes.
+Another widely used framework is AiiDA~\cite{Huber2020}, which offers a code-agnostic workflow engine and provenance model, but still relies on dedicated plugins to interface individual electronic-structure codes. \exciting is situated within this evolving landscape, offering a rich selection of features, including the high-level \python packages \excitingtools and \excitingworkflow, as well as direct interfaces to the library SIRIUS and the simulation codes Cc4s and elphbolt.